Updated: Oct 16

-Catherine McGovern, tax partner at PKF, gave an excellent Tax overview on ETF's, Pensions, how to reduce your tax liability on Employment income, Investment Property Taxation and Tax Reliefs for Business Owners for the Smart Money Series.
+Catherine McGovern, Tax Partner at PKF returned on Tuesday 29th to give an excellent tax overview on ETF's, shares, pensions, Investment Property Taxation and Tax Reliefs for Business Owners for the Smart Money Series.

-2. Pensions: The contribution you put into a pension is tax deductible up to a limit.
+3. Pensions: The contribution you put into a pension is tax deductible up to a limit.
 So if you are a higher rate taxpayer paying €200 per month into your pension, it will save you income tax of €80 per month.
 Pensions are a double whammy of paying less tax and lining up more tax efficient reserves for the future as Pensions funds are exempt from Income Tax and Capital Gains Tax.
+As the tax deadline fast approaches now could be the time to make additional pension contributions and reduce your 2019 tax bill.

 4. Retirement relief: If you are 55 or older, you might be able to claim Retirement Relief.
-This is a relief on CGT when disposing of any part of your business or farming assets.
+This is a relief on CGT when disposing of any part of your business, trade company or farming assets.
+There are a lot of detailed conditions and an expert early tax review should be completed.
 Although this is referred to as Retirement Relief, you do not need to retire from the business or farming.
 More information on retirement relief can be found here.

 5. Entrepreneurs relief: This relief gives a CGT rate of 10% on gains from the disposal of qualifying business assets.
 This is reduced from the normal rate of 33%.
 The rate is 20% for disposals from 1 January to 31 December 2016.

 There is a lifetime limit of €1 million on the gains that you can claim relief on.
 Only gains on disposals made on or after 1 January 2016 are counted in the limit.
-You must have owned the business assets for a continuous period of three years.
-The three years must be in the five years immediately prior to the disposal.
-The business asset must be used for a qualifying business.
+There are a number of detailed conditions that must be satisfied before this favourable relief is claimed.
 More information can be found here on what is and isn't a qualifying business.

 6. Tax on Investment Property: Catherine discussed how individual, company and group structures can impact the level of taxation paid on rental income.
 Below demonstrates how a group structure can impact a tax bill.
 Please contact Catherine for more details on how this operates and can be established.